kamermanpr/ADVANCE-pain-variability/README.md

 #### Shutting down

-Once done, log out of RStudio Server and enter the following into a terminal to stop the Docker container: `docker stop pain`.
+Once done, log out of RStudio Server and enter the following into a terminal to stop the docker container: `docker stop pain`.
 If you then want to remove the container, enter: `docker rm pain`.
-If you also want to remove the Docker image you downloaded, enter: `docker rmi kamermanpr/docker-pain-variability`
+If you also want to remove the docker image you downloaded, enter: `docker rmi kamermanpr/docker-pain-variability`